Gaius-Augustus/BRAKER/docs/long_reads/long_read_protocol.md

-# Long-Read Integretion Using BRAKER, GeneMarkS-T and TSEBRA
+# Long-Read Integration Using BRAKER, GeneMarkS-T and TSEBRA

 ## Introduction